matt-filion/serverless-external-s3-event/README.md

 ```

 **4. Attach an event to your target function.**
 Add an -existingS3 event definition under 'events' of your function declaration.
-The bucketEvents value is optional.
-If omitted it will default to a single entry for "s3:ObjectCreated:*".
+The 'events' value is optional under your -existingS3 event and if omitted, it will default to a single entry for "s3:ObjectCreated:*".

-The eventRules property is optional and can contain either a prefix, suffix or both of these properties as a rule for when the event will trigger.
+The rules property is optional and can contain either a prefix, suffix or both of these properties as a rule for when the event will trigger.

+Note: The bucketEvents and eventRules attributes introduced in 1.0.1 will still work, but will likely be deprecated in the future.

 ```serverless.yml